MuseTag/musetag.github.io/specifications.md

 This historical example shows how MarkPlot can track complex timelines with:
 - Absolute dates with different precision
 - Events with temporal context
-- Invisible entity references with visible descriptive parameters
+- hidden entity references with visible descriptive parameters
-- Mixed visible and invisible entities for narrative control
+- Mixed visible and hidden entities for narrative control
 ### 4.4 Relationships and Dialog
 ```markplot
 @@Jules.Character asked, "What do you think of my story?"